 History is often the most valuable tool.
 Because many patients (eg, preverbal children, suicidal or psychotic adults, patients with altered consciousness) cannot provide reliable information, friends, relatives, and rescue personnel should be questioned.
 Even seemingly reliable patients may incorrectly report the amount or time of ingestion.
 When possible, the patient’s living quarters should be inspected for clues (eg, partially empty pill containers, a suicide note, evidence of recreational drug use).
 Pharmacy and medical records may provide useful information.
 In potential workplace poisonings, coworkers and supervisors should be questioned.
 All industrial chemicals must have a material safety data sheet (MSDS) readily available at the workplace; the MSDS provides detailed information about toxicity and any specific treatment.

-Physical examination sometimes detects signs suggesting particular types of substances (eg, toxidromes [see table Common Toxic Syndromes Common Toxic Syndromes Poisoning is contact with a substance that results in toxicity.
-Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
-Diagnosis is primarily clinical, but for... read more ], breath odor, presence of topical drugs, needle marks or tracks suggesting injected drug use, stigmata of chronic alcohol use).
+Physical examination sometimes detects signs suggesting particular types of substances (eg, toxidromes [see table Common Toxic Syndromes Common Toxic Syndromes ], breath odor, presence of topical drugs, needle marks or tracks suggesting injected drug use, stigmata of chronic alcohol use).

 In most cases, laboratory testing provides limited help.
 Standard, readily available tests to identify common drugs of abuse (often called toxic screens) are qualitative, not quantitative.
 These tests may provide false-positive or false-negative results, and they check for only a limited number of substances.
 Also, the presence of a drug of abuse does not necessarily indicate that the drug caused the patient’s symptoms or signs (ie, a patient who had recently taken an opioid may in fact be obtunded because of encephalitis rather than the drug).
 Urine drug screening is used most often but has limited value and usually detects classes of drugs or metabolites rather than specific drugs.
 For example, an opioid urine immunoassay test does not detect fentanyl or methadone but does react with very small amounts of morphine or codeine analogues.
 The test used to identify cocaine detects a metabolite rather than cocaine itself.

 For certain poisonings (eg, due to iron, lead, arsenic, other metals, or to packets of cocaine or other illicit drugs ingested by so-called body packers Body Packing and Body Stuffing Body packing and body stuffing involve swallowing drug-filled packets or placing them in body cavities to evade detection by law enforcement.
-The risks and consequences vary depending on the... read more ), plain abdominal x-rays may show the presence and location of ingested substances.
+Rupture of packets may result in drug absorption... read more ), plain abdominal x-rays may show the presence and location of ingested substances.

-For poisonings with drugs that have cardiovascular effects or with an unknown substance, electroencephalography (EEG) and cardiac monitoring are indicated.
+For poisonings with drugs that have cardiovascular effects or with an unknown substance, electrocardiography (ECG) and cardiac monitoring are indicated.

 If blood levels of a substance or symptoms of toxicity increase after initially decreasing or persist for an unusually long time, a bezoar Bezoars A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
 Gastric bezoars can occur in all age groups and often occur in... read more , a sustained-release preparation, or reexposure (ie, repeated covert exposure to a recreationally used drug) should be suspected.

 Seriously poisoned patients may require assisted ventilation or treatment of cardiovascular collapse.
 Patients with impaired consciousness may require continuous monitoring or restraints.
-The discussion of treatment for specific poisonings, below and in tables Common Specific Antidotes Common Specific Antidotes Poisoning is contact with a substance that results in toxicity.
-Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
-Diagnosis is primarily clinical, but for... read more , Guidelines for Chelation Therapy Guidelines for Chelation Therapy Poisoning is contact with a substance that results in toxicity.
-Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
-Diagnosis is primarily clinical, but for... read more , and Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons Symptoms and treatment of specific poisons vary (see table Symptoms and Treatment of Specific Poisons ).
-Including all the specific complexities and details is impossible, although cross-references... read more , is general and does not include specific complexities and details.
+The discussion of treatment for specific poisonings, below and in tables Common Specific Antidotes Common Specific Antidotes , Guidelines for Chelation Therapy Guidelines for Chelation Therapy , and Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons , is general and does not include specific complexities and details.
 Consultation with a poison control center is recommended for any poisonings except the mildest and most routine.

 Airway, breathing, and circulation must be maintained in patients suspected of a systemic poisoning.
 Patients without a pulse or blood pressure require emergency cardiopulmonary resuscitation Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more .